embedded-iota/iota-iot-network-protocol/README.md

 A IOTA Gateway SHOULD be a more powerful embedded device.
 A IOTA Gateway SHALL give a Node Group Member indirect access or direct to the tangle.

+### Node Group Control Agent

+A Node Group Control Agent SHOULD be a more powerful embedded device or it SHOULD be a server.
+It MUST manage one or more Node Groups.

 ### Group Status Codes

 ###### HEALTHY